Near-Utilitarian Alternatives

 1. This is a variation on Richard Routley’s famous “Last Man” thought experiment.
 See Routley, R. (1973).
 Is there a need for a new, an environmental, ethic?
 Proceedings of the XVth World Congress of Philosophy, 1: 205–210. ↩︎

 2. Some claim that humanity is overall harmful for the world, such that we should wish for human extinction.
-But it’s important to note that this does not actually follow: for even if humanity has to date imposed immense costs on the natural environment, it may well be that future generations of humanity are the best hope for undoing that damage.
+But it’s important to note that this does not actually follow: even if humanity has to date imposed immense costs on the natural environment, it may well be that future generations of humanity are the best hope for undoing that damage.
 The near-term extinction of humanity might then be the worst possible outcome: all our past damage is done, but none of our future potential for remedy could then be realized.
 If that is right, then even radical environmentalists should care (at least instrumentally) about preventing human extinction. ↩︎

 3. Pluralists face interesting puzzles about how to make trade-offs involving vastly more of the typically less important value.
 Could a million trees outweigh a human life?
 Or outweigh a sufficiently tiny risk of death to one person?
 We will not attempt to solve this problem here, but note it as an important challenge for any pluralist view. ↩︎